uday510/EcommerceApplication/README.md

 ## Category Routes

-Here are the routes related to categories in your API.
+Here are the routes related to categories APIs.

 ### Create a New Category